entropyxyz/api_key_tdx/SPEC.md

 ### State change propagation

 State change syncronization is a big topic and there are many solutions out there, varying greatly in complexity and safety/resilience guarantees offered.
 What we suggest here is a sketch of "the simplest thing that can work".
+See issue [#INSERT_ISSUE_NR_HERE] for details.

 - Use a "XOR proximity" metric to assign "neighbours" to AKS nodes; each AKS node tries to find `n` such neighbours, where `n` is a system parameter choosen to work well with the actual/expected number of AKS nodes.
 - The lookup key is the hash of the `secret` + `pubkey` + `baseURL` (and possibly the `ACL` as well, TBD)
 - When users look for an AKS node to deploy a secret to, they calculate the lookup key and choose the AKS node that is "closest".
 - AKS nodes propagate own state updates to its `n` closest neighbours.
 - AKS nodes propagate state updates received from other AKS nodes to `n-1` neighbours (i.e. to all except the one they received the update from)
-- Eventually all nodes will have received the update and stop propagating it. _TODO: Not sure this is true._
+- Eventually all nodes will have received the update and stop propagating it.

-_TODO: Not convinced that the above is actually the simplest possible protocol that can work!_
+See issue [#INSERT_ISSUE_NR_HERE] for more details.

 ## Local storage